Semolina

 Sweet

-In Austria, Germany, Hungary, Bulgaria, Bosnia-Herzegovina, Slovenia, Serbia, Romania, Croatia, Slovakia, and the Czech Republic, common wheat semolina is called Script error: No such module "Lang". in German, but is often referred to as Script error: No such module "Lang".).
+In Austria, Germany, Hungary, Bulgaria, Bosnia-Herzegovina, Slovenia, Serbia, Romania, Croatia, Slovakia, and the Czech Republic, common wheat semolina is called Script error: No such module "Lang". in German, but is often referred to as Script error: No such module "Lang"..
 It is often cooked with milk and sugar or cooked with just milk and then topped with sugar, cinnamon, Ovaltine or other sweet toppings.
 A dollop of butter is also often added.
 This dish is called Grießkoch in Austria, Script error: No such module "Lang". in Germany, and semolina pudding in English.
 Script error: No such module "Lang". consists of semolina mixed with whipped egg whites, and sometimes fruit or nuts, and then baked in the oven.

 A baked dish containing semolina called migliaccio is found in the Neapolitan tradition in Italy.
 Migliaccio is a mixture of ricotta, vanilla and citrus peel, similar to the filling in sfogliatelle, with added semolina flour to obtain a simple, firm cake.

 In Slovakia, Sweden, Estonia, Finland, Lithuania, Latvia, Poland, Romania, Ukraine, Belarus, Israel, and Russia, it is eaten as a breakfast porridge, sometimes mixed with raisins and served with milk.
 In Swedish, it is known as Script error: No such module "Lang"., or boiled together with blueberries, as Script error: No such module "Lang"..
 In Sweden, Estonia, Finland, and Latvia, semolina is boiled together with juice from berries and then whipped into a light, airy consistency to create Script error: No such module "Lang".
 (Swedish name), also known as Script error: No such module "Lang".
 (Finnish name) or Script error: No such module "Lang".
 (Estonian name) or Script error: No such module "Lang".
 (Latvian name).
-This dessert often eaten in the summer.
+This dessert is often eaten in the summer.

 In the Middle East and North Africa, basbousa (also called harisa in some varieties of Arabic) is a sweet semolina cake soaked in fragrant syrup and frequently topped with nuts.
 In North Africa, it is also used to make harcha, a kind of griddle cake often eaten for breakfast, commonly with jam or honey.[8]
 Baghrir, a North African pancake, is also made with semolina or flour that is served for breakfast.

 Halwa is sometimes made with semolina cooked with sugar, butter, milk, or pine nuts.
-It is a popular treat in Turkey (helva), Greece, (halvas), Cyprus (halvas), Bulgaria (halva), Iran (halva), Pakistan (halva), Bangladesh (halua), Palestine (halawa), and Israel (khalva).
+It is a popular treat in Turkey (helva), Greece, (halvas), Cyprus (halvas), Bulgaria (halva), Iran (halva), Pakistan (halva), Bangladesh (halua), Palestine (halawa).
 In Turkey, sweet dishes called revani, şekerpare and şambali are made with semolina.
 In Greece, the dessert galaktoboureko is made by making a custard from the semolina and then wrapping it in phyllo sheets.
 In Cyprus, the semolina may be mixed also with almond cordial to create a light, water-based pudding.

 In baking

-As an alternative to corn meal, semolina can be used to flour the baking surface to prevent sticking.
-In bread making, a small proportion of durum semolina added to the usual mix of flour is said to produce a tasty crust.Script error: No such module "Unsubst".
+As an alternative to corn meal, semolina can be used to dust the baking surface to prevent sticking.
+In bread and pizza making, the high gluten content of semolina adds firmness and chewiness to the crust.[9]

 See also